Supercard of Honor (2024): Storylines

-On the March 14 episode of ROH Wrestling, after ROH Women's World Champion Athena scored a quick victory in a Proving Ground match, she demanded more competition for her record-setting reign, believing those in ROH had grown scared of her.
+On the March 14 episode of ROH Honor Club TV, after ROH Women's World Champion Athena scored a quick victory in a Proving Ground match, she demanded more competition for her record-setting reign, believing those in ROH had grown scared of her.
 From there, she would be confronted by former AEW Women's World Champion Hikaru Shida, with it later being confirmed she will challenge Athena at Supercard of Honor.

-For months, Dalton Castle and Johnny TV had been in a feud, stemming from Castle beating Johnny on the December 7, 2023 ROH Wrestling.
+For months, Dalton Castle and Johnny TV had been in a feud, stemming from Castle beating Johnny on the December 7, 2023 ROH Honor Club TV.
 Since then, Johnny began interfering in Castle's matches, leading to Castle constantly chasing after Johnny in demand for a rematch.
 They eventually would have that rematch on February 29, 2024, for custody of Castle's manservants, The Boys (Brandon and Brent).
-Johnny would win that match due to interference from his wife, Taya Valkyrie.
-Castle continued on his downward spiral as he tried goading Johnny into one more match.
-On March 31, 2024, ROH Board of Director member Jerry Lynn announced that Johnny TV will face Dalton Castle at Supercard of Honor in a Fight Without Honor.
+Johnny would win due to interference from his wife, Taya Valkyrie.
+Castle continued on his downward spiral, especially after Johnny and Valkyrie revealed that The Boys were, in kayfabe, eaten by a bear during a mountain hike.
+On March 31, 2024, ROH Board of Director member Jerry Lynn announced that Johnny would face Castle at Supercard of Honor in a Fight Without Honor.

-On the December 27, 2023 episode of AEW Dynamite, The Devil's Masked Men won the ROH World Tag Team Championship.
-On the April 4 episode of ROH Wrestling, ROH World Tag Team Champions The Undisputed Kingdom (Matt Taven and Mike Bennett) faced The Infantry (Carlie Bravo and Capt.
-Shawn Dean) in a Proving Ground match, which ended in a time limit draw.
-Despite The Infantry not beating the champions, Proving Ground matches also grant challengers title opportunities if they go to a draw with them.
-Thus, The Infantry will challenge the Undisputed Kingdom for the ROH World Tag Team Championship at Supercard of Honor.
+On the December 27, 2023 episode of AEW Dynamite, The Devil's Masked Men, later revealed as The Undisputed Kingdom (Matt Taven and Mike Bennett), won the ROH World Tag Team Championship from MJF and acting champion Samoa Joe.
+On the April 4 episode of ROH Honor Club TV, they would face The Infantry (Carlie Bravo and Capt.
+Shawn Dean) in a Proving Ground match that ended in a time limit draw.
+Despite The Infantry not beating the champions, Proving Ground matches also grant challengers title opportunities if they go to a draw.
+Thus, The Infantry challenged the Undisputed Kingdom for the ROH World Tag Team Championship at Supercard of Honor.